Stationary states of an active Brownian particle in a harmonic trap: Numerical Simulation Results

-A few simulations were also done with $D_t=0$ (while keeping the rest of the parameters fixed at values in Table~\ref{tab1}, so as to confirm the behaviour of the distribution and the phase transition-like change predicted mathematically in the last section.
-From the simulations, we obtained the probability distribution function $\Phi(r)$ and the conditional angular probability distribution $f(\chi|r)$.
-The peak $r_{\rm max}$ of the distribution was obtained from $\Phi(r)$.
-The first and second moments of $\cos\chi$ were obtained from the conditional distribution $f(\chi|r)$.
+In order to study the behaviour of the system in the limit $D_t^{\prime}\to 0$, we also did a few simulations with $D_t=0$, and $\kappa,u_0>0$ ($u_0$ fixed at the standard value in Table~\ref{tab1}, and $\kappa$ varied in the range mentioned above).
+From the simulations, we obtained the positional probability distribution function $\Psi(\xi)=r_m^2 \Phi(r_m \xi)$ and the conditional angular probability distribution $f(\chi|\xi)$ (Eq.~\ref{eq:r9}).
+The peak $\xi_{\rm max}$ of the positional distribution was obtained from $\Psi(\xi)$.
+The first and second moments of $\cos\chi$ were obtained as functions of $\xi$ from the conditional angular distribution $f(\chi|\xi)$.

-\subsection{$D_t=0$, The concave-convex transition in $\Phi(r)$}
+\subsection{$D_t^{\prime}=0$, The concave-convex transition in $\Psi(\xi)$}